okta/okta-spring-boot/README.md

 Okta Spring Boot Starter
 ========================

 Okta's Spring Boot Starter will enable your Spring Boot application to work with an Okta access token via an OAuth implicit flow.
-Jump to our [quickstart](https://developer.okta.com/quickstart/#/angular/java/spring) to see how to configure various clients or follow along below and to use curl.
+Jump to our [quickstart](https://developer.okta.com/quickstart/#/angular/java/spring) to see how to configure various clients or follow along below to use curl.

 ## What you need